JihyeHaley/JihyeHaley/README.md

 I will re-announce when and what kind of my respository will be updated! 🦖

-If you have any questions, feel free to contact me !
+If you have any questions, feel free to contact me (jihaley@yonsei.ac.kr) !
 Thank you💓

 🧸 **Commit Schedule**

 - **TIL** : Everyday
 - **Books** : Every Sunday 21:00

 📢 **Announce**